1. Joshua Tree National Park

 Zion National Park is located near Colorado Plateau, Great Basin, and Mojave Desert.
 The park features sandstone landmarks such as mesas, rock towers, and canyons, including the Virgin River Narrows.
 They are divided into four ecosystems: desert, riparian, woodland, and coniferous forest.

-4. Redwood National Park
+4. Redwoods National Park

 Redwood National Park protects almost half of all remaining coastal redwoods, the tallest trees on earth.
 There are three large river systems in the area, and 37 miles of protected coastline reveal tide pools and seastacks.
 The park contains several forest ecosystems that contain a wide variety of animal and plant species.